youngZwiebelandtheGemuseBeat/Dreierschnapsen/README.md

 Except a seed to set up a pseudo random number for playing/testing the game there is nothing that might have to be configured by a player.
 Lately I added the feature to change players' names.
-Enter "default" to use the following default names.
-"Seppi, Hansi, Lissi".
+Enter "default" to use the following default names. _"Seppi, Hansi, Lissi"_.

 ## Usage